Innoviox/Innoviox.github.io/_posts/2023-05-23-welcome-to-jekyll.markdown

 However, there was one thing that I tried that did in fact work.
 When I set animated to true while scrolling, it scrolled gloriously, while exposing my vertical secret.
 But animated = false just did nothing!

 Why would they do this to me?
-Why add a animated = false just to have it not work?
+Why add the ability to set `animated = false` just to have it not work?
 If you set a scroll notifier for what content offsets are actually happening here you get:

 ```
 didScroll (0.0, 100.0) <-- the actual scroll (in this example height is 100 and pageNumber is 1)